Remarks on a fractional diffusion transport equation with applications to the dissipative quasi-geostrophic equation: Introduction

-Finally, getting back to (\ref{DualQuantity1}) we obtain that $|\langle \theta(\cdot, t), \psi_0\rangle|$ is always bounded for $0<t<T$ and for any molecule $\psi_0$: we have proven by a duality argument the theorem \ref{Theo1}. \begin{flushright}$\blacksquare$\\\end{flushright} Let us recall now that for (smooth) solutions of $(QG)_{\alpha}$ and $(T)_{\alpha}$ above we can use the remarkable property of \textit{maximum principle} mentioned before.
+Let us recall now that for (smooth) solutions of $(QG)_{1/2}$ and $(T)_{1/2}$ above we can use the remarkable property of \textit{maximum principle} mentioned before.
 This was proven in \cite{Cordoba} and in \cite{Marchand} and it gives us the following inequalities.

 These estimates are extremely useful and they are the starting point of several works.
-Indeed, the study of inequality (\ref{PrincipeMax1}) helps us incidentally to solve a question pointed out by F. Marchand in \cite{Marchand} concerning weak solution's global regularity: \begin{Theoreme}[Weak solution's regularity] Let $2\leq p <+\infty$ and $\alpha\in ]0, 1/2]$.
-If $\theta_0\in L^{p}(\mathbb{R}^n)$ is an initial data for $(QG)_{\alpha}$ or $(T)_{\alpha}$ equations, then the associated weak solution $\theta(x,t)$ belongs to $L^\infty([0,T]; L^p(\mathbb{R}^n))\cap L^p([0,T]; \dot{B}^{2\alpha/p,p}_p(\mathbb{R}^n))$. \end{Theoreme} \quad \\[5mm] Theorem \ref{Theo1}, theorem \ref{TheoRegBesov} and the $L^1$ control for small molecules are the core of the paper, however, for the sake of completness, we will prove some other interesting results concerning the equation (\ref{QG}).\\
+Indeed, the study of inequality (\ref{PrincipeMax1}) helps us incidentally to solve a question pointed out by F. Marchand in \cite{Marchand} concerning weak solution's global regularity: \begin{Theoreme}[Weak solution's regularity] Let $2\leq p <+\infty$.
+If $\theta_0\in L^{p}(\mathbb{R}^n)$ is an initial data for $(QG)_{1/2}$ or $(T)_{1/2}$ equations, then the associated weak solution $\theta(x,t)$ belongs to $L^\infty([0,T]; L^p(\mathbb{R}^n))\cap L^p([0,T]; \dot{B}^{1/p,p}_p(\mathbb{R}^n))$. \end{Theoreme} Theorem \ref{Theo1}, Theorem \ref{TheoRegBesov} and the $L^1$ control for small molecules are the core of the paper, however, for the sake of completness, we will prove some other interesting results concerning the equation (\ref{QG}).\\

 The plan of the article is the following: in the section \ref{HardyHolderbmo} we recall some facts concerning the molecular characterization of local Hardy spaces and some other facts about Hölder and $bmo$ spaces.
-In section \ref{SectL1control} we study the $L^1$-norm control for molecules and in section \ref{SecExiUnic} we study existence and unicity of solutions with initial data in $L^p$ with $2\leq p<+\infty$ and we prove theorem \ref{TheoRegBesov}.
+In section \ref{SectL1control} we study the $L^1$-norm control for molecules and in section \ref{SecExiUnic} we study existence and uniqueness of solutions with initial data in $L^p$ with $2\leq p<+\infty$ and we prove the Theorem \ref{TheoRegBesov}.
 Section \ref{Sect_PrincipeMax} is devoted to a \textit{positivity principle} that will be useful in our proofs and section \ref{SecLinfty} studies existence of solution with $\theta_0\in L^\infty$.
-Finally, section \ref{SecAppli} applies these results to the 2D-quasi-geostrophic equation $(QG)_{\alpha}$.
+Finally, section \ref{SecAppli} applies these results to the 2D-quasi-geostrophic equation $(QG)_{1/2}$.